 How to Stay Connected Overseas

-Mobile phone networks vary from country to country, roaming charges are expensive, and access to free, public Wi-Fi is by no means a guarantee.
+Researching and planning how to stay connected is consistently one of the top pieces of advice that Harvard's international travelers say they would give to other students, faculty, and staff preparing to travel abroad.
+Cellular phone networks and reliability vary from country to country, roaming charges are expensive, and access to free, public Wi-Fi is by no means a guarantee (nor is it a secure option).
 If you're traveling to a remote, high-risk location that lacks reliable phone service, contact our International Safety & Security team before you depart.

-Review the phone options below, and research the specifics of your destination to determine which method will work best for you.
+Review the three phone options below, as well as options for calling and messaging apps, and research the specifics of your destination to determine which method will work best for you.

 Option 1: Preloaded SIM Card